-The material weakness we identified comprises our lack of sufficient expertise to appropriately address and timely account for complex, non-routine transactions in accordance with U.S. generally accepted accounting principles.
+The material weakness we identified comprises our lack of sufficient expertise to appropriately address and timely account for complex, nonroutine transactions in accordance with U.S. generally accepted accounting principles.
 The evidence of this material weakness relates primarily to the measurement and classification of redeemable convertible preferred stock and warrants issued in connection with the redeemable convertible preferred stock.

 For a discussion of the remediation plan that we executed, see "Management's discussion and analysis of financial condition and results of operations-Internal control over financial reporting."
-However, if we have not successfully remediated this material weakness, and if we are unable to produce accurate and timely financial statements, our stock price may be adversely affected and we may be unable to maintain compliance with applicable listing requirements.
+However, if we have not successfully remediated this material weakness, and if we are unable to produce accurate and timely financial statements, our stock price may be adversely affected and we may be unable to maintain compliance with applicable listing requirements of the NASDAQ Stock Market, or NASDAQ.